Penguin1866s/VLC_shuffle_player/README.md

 [^1]: **Summary**: It's a python program, that takes as input files that are playable by vlc, when executing it opens the vlc program to play a list with a random order of the files playable by vlc that it took as input.

-> [!WARNING]
-> Once you generate the xspf file, you will not be able to change the directory of the songs.
->If you moved the songs to another directory, to get <span style="color: #00FF00">VLC_shuffle_player</span> working again, you must recreate the xspf file and move it back to the corresponding directory.

 <br>

 <br>